ligato/docs/docs/tutorials/08_grpc-tutorial.md

            options.go
 ```

 The `grpc_client.go` will contain GRPC plugin definition, GRPC connection and client initialization.
-In the tutorial we use this file also to generate test data.
-The `options.go` file will be the plugin adapter (the application uses it to set up the plugin) based on the VPP-Agent convention.
-The `main.go` will contain all code necessary to set up the plugin.
+We will use this file to generate test data.
+The `options.go` file will be the plugin adapter which the application uses it to set up the plugin based on vpp-agent convention.
+The `main.go` contains all the necessary code to set up the plugin.

 ### The GRPC plugin

-In this section is described the procedure of creating the generic GRPC plugin.
+This section describes the procedures for creating the generic GRPC plugin.

-**1. Define the GRPC client plugin skeleton** in `/grpc/plugins/grpc/grpc_client.go`, consisting of main plugin structure, external dependencies and three functions `Init()`, `Close()` and `String()` required in order to implement the [plugin interface](https://github.com/ligato/cn-infra/blob/master/infra/infra.go).
+**1. Define the GRPC client plugin skeleton** in `/grpc/plugins/grpc/grpc_client.go`, consisting of the main plugin structure, external dependencies and three functions `Init()`, `Close()` and `String()` required to implement the [plugin interface](https://github.com/ligato/cn-infra/blob/master/infra/infra.go).
 ```go
 package grpc